-Caroline’s classes are running on Zoom; they are at the gentler end of the spectrum, suitable for those with some basic to intermediate experience.
+Caroline’s classes are at the gentler end of the spectrum, suitable for those with some basic to intermediate experience.

 Comfortable, loose clothing or sportswear should be worn, and participants are required to bring their own equipment – mat, block, cushion and Pilates ball.